Onboarding & Migration to Alfred 5

 If you're expecting to see preferences, continue without migration, then manually sync your preferences from Alfred's Advanced preferences.

-What should I do with Alfred 3 when I'm done with it?
+What should I do with my older version of Alfred when I'm done with it?

-Once you've migrated your preferences to Alfred 4, we recommend deleting Alfred 3 manually.
+Once you've migrated your preferences to Alfred 5, we recommend deleting any older version of Alfred manually.

-We advise against using "app cleaners" to remove old Alfred versions, as these can be over-zealous and delete essential files for Alfred 4.
+We advise against using "app cleaners" to remove old Alfred versions, as these can be over-zealous and delete essential files for the current version of Alfred.